sigsep/open-unmix-paper-joss/paper.md

 ### Reproducible

-Releasing _Open-Unmix_ is first and foremost an attempt to provide a reliable implementation sticking to established programming practice.
+Releasing _Open-Unmix_ is first and foremost an attempt to provide a reliable implementation sticking to established programming practice as were also proposed in [@mcfee2018open].
 In particular:

 - __reproducible code__: everything is provided to exactly reproduce our experiments and display our results.
 - __pre-trained models__: we provide pre-trained weights that allow to use the model right away or fine-tune it on user-provided data.